opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/service-map-stateful.md

 ## Overview

-Uses OpenTelemetry data to create a distributed service map for visualization in OpenSearch Dashboards.
+The `service_map_stateful` processor uses OpenTelemetry data to create a distributed service map for visualization in OpenSearch Dashboards.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---